 Timelapse, a collaboration with Google, turned 30 years of satellite images into an interactive video on the global effects of urbanization and climate change.
 The 11-month project was viewed by more than 3 million people.

-Before scuba diving and climbing skyscrapers for TIME, Woods spent three years with NBCnews.com as a multimedia producer and six as a photojournalist for newspapers around the U.S., including the The Gazette in Iowa to Denver’s Rocky Mountain News.
+Before scuba diving and climbing skyscrapers for TIME, Woods spent three years with NBCnews.com as a multimedia producer and six as a photojournalist for newspapers around the U.S., including The Gazette in Iowa and Denver's Rocky Mountain News.